 Over the next two years, he would play and I would write.
 We spent perfect Sunday afternoons listening to Vivaldi’s The Four Seasons on vinyl and speaking of how no one composes great music anymore.
 After the breakup, I didn’t know what to do with all the time I had.
 I used to come home and think about dinner for two.
 I used to spend evenings telling someone about my day, listening to his stories.
 I used to think ahead to the weekend-was the weather supposed to be nice?
 Should we go into the city and walk around?
 What about that movie he was dying to see?
 Suddenly, I was left with nothing but my own choices and desires to worry about.
 Weeks slowed to a glacial pace.
 It was terrifying.

 Growing up, my best friend’s father was a concert pianist.
 Her mother was a singer and an actress.
 Coming from such a musical family, it was no shock that Sonya learned the piano at an early age.
 I had never heard of Debussy until I met Sonya, and she could play Debussy like no one I’ve heard since.
 I remember sitting at the old, upright piano in our high school drama room and begging her to play Clair de Lune.
 It’s such a careful, precise song, deliberate in its intentions and feeling.
 It expands and contracts as the pianist comes back to the melody in this very gentle, soothing way.
+She had the Clair de Lune sheet music and was able to play it beautifully.
 Listening to Sonya play, I was calm.
 I remember thinking nothing could hurt me while I listened to Debussy.

 When I started spending hours and nights alone, I found myself drawn once again to classical music.
 Maybe this was in an effort to “work on myself,” as the breakup had left me full of self-doubt.
 I was tired of feeling desperately afraid and anxious all the time.
 I had to be proactive and tackle this thing head on.
 If I wanted to improve myself, what did I wish to learn more about?
 Suddenly, the memory of Sonya playing Clair de Lune became achingly present.
 Remember the last time you were that calm?
 I thought.
 Try that.